 Prazosin is a prototype α1-adrenergic blocking agent.

 Terazosin and doxazosin are long-acting congeners of Prozosin.

-phentolamine (reversible nonselective α-adrenergic antagonist) and phenoxybenzamine (non-selective, irreversible alpha blocker) are useful in diagnosis and treatment of pheochromocytoma.
+phentolamine (reversible nonselective α-adrenergic antagonist) and phenoxybenzamine (a non-selective, irreversible alpha-blocker) are useful in the diagnosis and treatment of pheochromocytoma.

 Clonidine acts centrally as an α2 agonist to produce inhibition of sympathetic vasomotor centers, decreasing sympathetic outflow to the periphery.

 This leads to reduced total peripheral resistance and decreased blood pressure.

 At present, it is occasionally used in combination with a diuretic.

 - How quickly do anti-hypertensive drugs work?
 Anti-hypertensive drugs may start showing effects within a few hours to days, but the full impact may take weeks.